 On Williamson County Public Library’s homepage, under eLibrary, there’s a link called “SELF-e for Authors.”
 SELF-e, provided by Library Journal, “is a discovery platform designed to expose your ebook(s) to more readers via public libraries locally and nationwide.”
 Find out more at http://self-e.libraryjournal.com/author-faqs/.

 You’ll also find “Pressbooks Self-Publishing” under eLibrary.
 It’s a great formatting tool to get your book ready for digital and physical publishing.
 Both of these services are available to you, free, with your WCPL library card number.

 We hope you feel empowered to start writing, knowing that your library is here to help you along the way!
 Enjoy NaNoWriMo.
 Maybe we’ll see your finished work in our collection someday soon.

 - National Novel Writing Month, www.nanowrimo.org

 - Williamson County Public Library eLibrary page, http://lib.williamson-tn.org/e_library

-Posted on October 27, 2017, in Events, Library Services and tagged free library database, library resources, NaNoWriMo, National Novel Writing Month, pressbooks, writers, writing.
+Posted on October 27, 2017, in Events, Library Services and tagged Chelsea Bennett, free library database, library resources, NaNoWriMo, National Novel Writing Month, pressbooks, writers, writing.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.